The set of solutions of random XORSAT formulae: Introduction

 so that $\Phi(\cS;\ell) = \Phi(\cG(\cS;\ell))$.

-Assume that $\cS$ admits an $s$-sparse basis.
+Assume that $\cS$ admits a $s$-sparse basis.
 This immediately implies the graph $\cG(\cS,s)$ contains a spanning subgraph that is isomorphic to the $d$-dimensional hypercube $\cH_d$.
-Further $\cG\mapsto \Phi(\cG)$ is monotone increasing in the edge set of $\cG$.
-Therefore $\Phi(\cS;s)\ge \Phi(\cH_d)\ge 1/2$ where the last inequality follows from the standard isoperimetric inequality on the hypercube \cite{Hoory}. \end{proof} }
+Further, $\cG\mapsto\Phi(\cG)$ is monotone increasing in the edge set of $\cG$.
+Therefore, $\Phi(\cS;s)\ge \Phi(\cH_d)\ge1/2$ where the last inequality follows from the standard isoperimetric inequality on the hypercube \cite{Hoory}. \end{pf}

 The characterization of the solution space in terms of sparsity of its basis is given below.